-The attachment Theory: How our attachment style determines everything in our relationships… from who we want as our partners to how our relationships will end.
+The Attachment Theory: Our attachment style determines everything in our relationships… From who we want as our partners to how our relationships will end.

 This article will help you understand how attachment patterns in adult intimate relationships are guided by the emotional bonds developed at the initial phases of childhood.